fal-ai/dbt-fal/examples/sentiment-analysis/README.md

-# Example 5: Run sentiment analysis using HuggingFace and store results in your data warehouse
+# Run sentiment analysis using HuggingFace and store results in your data warehouse

 Sentiment Analysis is a powerful technique that takes advantage of NLP to understand opinions based on text.
 It is usually used to identify customer satisfaction.
 For simplicity we are taking advantage of a pretrained model and going to use [HuggingFace transformers for sentiment analysis](https://huggingface.co/transformers/quicktour.html).